lizbradley/PHETS/README.md

 **P**ersistent **H**omology on **E**mbedded **T**ime-**S**eries

-This module offers high-level tools for exploration and visualization of delay coordinate embedding and persistent homology.
+This package offers high-level tools for exploration and visualization of delay coordinate embedding and persistent homology.
 It is used to investigate the utilization of these tools together as a signal processing technique.